 THE BOOK THAT MADE A DIFFERENCE

-Difficult Conversations, How To Discuss What Matters, written by Douglas Stone, Bruce Patton and Sheila Heen, pulls back the veil of conversational dynamics and gives the reader a thorough understanding of how to be more effective in a variety of conversations that could go south quickly.
+Difficult Conversations, How To Discuss What Matters, written by Douglas Stone, Bruce Patton and Sheila Heen, lifts the veil of secrecy surrounding conversational dynamics to give the reader a thorough understanding of how to be more effective in a variety of conversations that could go south quickly.